aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-jpg/_index.md

 ```

 ## **Render Comments when saving Presentation into Image**
 Aspose.Slides for PHP via Java provides a facility that allows you to render comments in a presentation's slides when you are converting those slides into images.
-This Java code demonstrates the operation:
+This PHP code demonstrates the operation:

 ```php
   $pres = new Presentation("presentation.pptx");